AddiJSMaster/AddiJSMaster/README.md

 - 👀 I’m interested in web coding and game development
 - 🌱 I’m currently learning html, css, javascript, nodejs
 - 💞️ I’m looking to collaborate on everywhere im needed
-- 📫 How to reach me, post on me
+- 📫 How to reach me, post me

 <!---
 AddiJSMaster/AddiJSMaster is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.